leafo/magick/README.md

 ## Basic Usage

-If you just need to resize an image, use the `thumb` function.
-It can handle a variety of resize operations and will clean up the image afterwards.
+If you just need to resize/crop an image, use the `thumb` function.
+It provides a shorthand syntax for common operations.

 ```lua
 local magick = require("magick")